jmathai/elodie/Readme.md

 * Second I help make it easy for all the photos you haven't taken yet to flow into the exact location they belong.
 * Third but not least I promise to do all this without a yucky propietary database that some friends of mine use.

+<p align="center"><img src ="creative/workflow-simplified-white-bg.png" /></p>

 *NOTE: make sure you've installed everything I need before running the commands below.
 [Instructions](#quickstart-guide) at the top of this page.*

-## The dream setup I am optimized for

-I'm most helpful when I'm fully utilized to keep your photos organized.

-Here's an example of how I can create 3 geographically distributed copies of your meticulously organized photo library.

-* Specify a folder in your Dropbox/Google Drive to store the organized photo library.
-* Set up a cron job to import photos in `~/Ready-To-Upload`.
-* Add photos to `~/Ready-To-Upload` and wait for your cron job to trigger.
-* Periodically recategorize photos by fixing their location or date or by adding them to an album.
-* Have a Synology at home set to automatically sync down from Dropbox/Google Drive.

-This setup means you can quickly get photos off your phone or dSLR and know that they'll be organized and backed up in 3 locations by the time you're ready to view or share them.

-<p align="center"><img src ="creative/workflow-simplified-white-bg.png" /></p>

 ## Let's organize your existing photos